swisspost/design-system/.changeset/odd-tools-serve.md

 '@swisspost/design-system-styles': patch
 ---

-Adds high contrast mode styles for form-select.
+Added high-contrast-mode styles for the form-select component.